VincentGranville/Statistical-Optimization/README.md

 Material about my upcoming book on computational statistics and statistical optimization techniques.
+See also my gradient descent technique <a href="https://github.com/VincentGranville/Experimental-Math-Number-Theory/tree/main/Source-Code">in this folder</a>.